weaviate/weaviate-breadboard-kit/README.md

 # Contributing

+You can use the provided devcontainer to create a local environment to develop, build, test and run the kit.

-Update the necessary credentials in [`devcontainer.json`](.devcontainer/devcontainer.json) e.g. PaLM API key, and then rebuild the devcontainer.
+Simply update the relevant credentials in [`devcontainer.json`](.devcontainer/devcontainer.json) e.g. PaLM API key, and then rebuild the devcontainer.

 # Making a new release